jonatasbaldin/konnek-aws/README.md

 # Subscribe the Lambda function to the SQS queue
 # The only way I found to get the SQS ARN is through the AWS dashboard :(
-aws lambda create-event-source-mapping --function-name konnek --event-source-arn <sqs-queue-arn>
+aws lambda create-event-source-mapping --function-name konnek --event-source-arn <sqs-queue-arn> --batch-size 1

 # Send a message to SQS queue
 aws sqs send-message --queue-url <queue-url> --message-body "sup!"